Combinatorics of Even-Valent Graphs on Riemann Surfaces: Conclusion

+In this paper, we determine explicit formulae for $\mathscr{N}_g(2\nu,j)$ and $\mathcal{N}_g(2\nu,j)$ which hold for general $j$ and $\nu$, and for fixed $g\leq 4$.
+This then leads to formulae for the asymptotic behavior of $\mathscr{N}_g(2\nu,j)$ and $\mathcal{N}_g(2\nu,j)$ as $\nu\to\infty$.
+To the best of the authors' knowledge, the results for counts and asymptotics for genus $g\geq 2$ are new to the literature.
+The method presented here can readily be extended to higher genus, only demanding additional computational cost.

+Proving the Conjectures \ref{conj:b-polynomial} and \ref{conj:a-polynomial} as well as the conjectures raised in Remark \ref{conjecture remark} concerning the polynomials $Q_{g,j}(\nu)$ and $S_{g,j}(\nu)$ would be an interesting direction of future research and would extend many of the results presented here to higher genus (at least structurally).
+Another interesting avenue of future research would be to determine a formula for $\mathscr{N}_g(2\nu,j)$ (and $\mathcal{N}_g(2\nu,j)$) which holds for general $g$ and fixed $\nu$ and $j$.

-An interesting avenue of future research could be to determine a formula for $c_{2g,j}$ which holds for general $g$ and fixed $\nu$ and $j$.
-As we have seen the two cases: general $j$ (fixed $\nu$ and $g$) and general $\nu$ (fixed $j$ and $g$) provide nice closed form expressions, so it is natural to ask if the final case of general $g$ (fixed $j$ and $\nu$) also yields a nice closed form expression.
+As we have seen, the case of general \(j\), with \(\nu\) and \(g\) fixed (see ~\eqref{bleher cubic sphere}--\eqref{N j+1 2} and Theorem~\ref{thm hexic counts}), and the case of general \(\nu\), with \(j\) and \(g\) fixed (see ~Theorem~\ref{thm combinatorics}), both lead to nice closed-form expressions.
+It is therefore natural to ask whether the remaining case of general \(g\), with \(j\) and \(\nu\) fixed, also admits a nice closed-form expression.
 However, if such an expression is found, it must be fundamentally different from those found for general $j$ and $\nu$.
 This can be seen by recognizing that $\mathscr{N}_g(2\nu,j)$ denotes the number of connected labeled $2\nu$-valent graphs with $j$ vertices on a compact Riemann surface of genus $g$ that cannot be realized on Riemann surfaces of smaller genus.
 Thus, if one fixes $j$ and $\nu$, there will be a critical value $g_c$ where $\mathscr{N}_g(2\nu,j)=0$ for $g>g_c$.
-Hence, there will be infinitely many $g$'s for which $\mathscr{N}_g(2\nu,j)=0$, which means that $\mathscr{N}_g(2\nu,j)$, for general $g$ with fixed $j$ and $\nu$ cannot be a rational expression of $g$ (compare to equations \eqref{bleher cubic sphere} - \eqref{N j+4 3 1}, and Theorems \ref{thm combinatorics}, and \ref{thm hexic counts}).
+Hence, there will be infinitely many $g$'s for which $\mathscr{N}_g(2\nu,j)=0$, which means that $\mathscr{N}_g(2\nu,j)$, for general $g$ with fixed $j$ and $\nu$ cannot be a rational expression of $g$ (compare with Theorems \ref{thm combinatorics} and \ref{thm hexic counts}).